heywoodlh/SAINTCON2019/PITCHME.md

 ### Start Using Docker+BASH/Fish Today:

-A compiled list of common security tool Docker aliases/functions is available for use today in the Github repository of this presentation:
+A compiled list of common security tool Docker aliases/functions is available for use today in the Github repository of this presentation (look at the README for the links):

 __https://github.com/heywoodlh/SAINTCON2019__